mathewqpmiller/mars-data-webscraping-mongodb/README.md

 - Validated integration between scraping logic, data persistence, and frontend display.
 - Ready for styling improvements and optional deployment via Heroku.

+## Phase 3: Finalization, Documentation, and Enhancements

+With the core functionality complete, Phase 3 focuses on refining the project for presentation and public sharing.
+This includes writing the final `README.md` documentation, drafting a detailed Medium article to summarize the project journey, and brainstorming optional enhancements to elevate the project from beginner to intermediate level.
+Potential improvements include visual upgrades using CSS, integrating data visualizations or charts, and deploying the app using Heroku for accessibility and future updates.

 ## Step 3 - Submission

 To submit your work to BootCampSpot, create a new GitHub repository and upload the following: